alexkarer/Reclaim-The-Realm-TTRPG/v3_changes.md

 ### Abilities

 - add foundry icon to each ability in JSON (❌)
+    - also find way to include icon in webpage (❌)
+    - also define colour for each ability and define it in JSON (❌)
 - Ability amount should increase instead with 1 + LEVEL + (int/2) (❌)
 - All abilities are now MARTIAL or SPELL Test (❌)
 - Remove Hybrid Abilities for now (❌)